noahehall/theBookOfNoah/0current/openapi.md

         get:
           # at least one response must be given
           # +recommended to be the success case
-          # 5 wildcares are allowed
+          # 5 wildcards are allowed
           # +[1-5]xx e.g. 1xx
           # + explicit codes > wildcards
           responses:
             "200":
-              ...
+              # should be specific to compliment the general 200 response code
-            "501":
+              description: successful X if Y and Z are present "501":
               ...